+City gap financing will not be available for pre-development expenses.
 City gap financing funds will be contributed no sooner than the closing of the construction loan along with other construction financing.
 The selected Project must also require traditional construction loans and owner/investor equity.
 The Project may not be financed solely with City funds.
 The City gap financing may be used for both public and private improvements.
 The City will finance no more than 20% of total development costs.

-The City funds may be structured as debt, City equity, or a grant.
-Projects that structure the City contribution as debt or City equity with repayment will be deemed more favorable than those that request a grant.
-The City will review the City assistance in terms of return of investment to the City, subsidy per unit, and the amount of other investment leveraged by the City's contribution.
+ARPA funds will be structured as a grant.
+The City will review the City assistance in terms of subsidy per unit and the amount of other investment leveraged by the City's contribution.